jlagneau/demo-rest-api/README.md

 Change configurations in `app/config/parameters.yml` if needed and run :

-	$ ./app/console doctrine:database:create
+	$ php app/console doctrine:database:create
-	$ ./app/console doctrine:schema:create
+	$ php app/console doctrine:schema:create

+For development purpose, you can also load fixtures :

-	$ ./app/console doctrine:fixtures:load
+	$ phpapp/console doctrine:fixtures:load

-Now you can start the server (for developement only) :
+Now you can start the server (for development only) :

     $ php app/console server:run &